psy0rz/zfs_autobackup/README.md

 Snapshots on the source that still have to be send to the target wont be destroyed off course.
 (If the target still wants them, according to the target schedule)

+## How zfs-autobackup handles encryption

+In normal operation datasets are transferred unaltered:

+* Source datasets that are encrypted will be send over as such and stay encrypted at the target side.
+(In ZFS this is called raw-mode) You dont need keys at the target side if you dont want to access the data.
+* Source datasets that are plain will stay that way on the target.
+Even if the specified target-path IS encrypted.

+### Decrypting/encrypting

+If you want to alter the encryption-state of a dataset you have several options:

+* If you want to decrypt encrypted datasets before sending them, you should use the `--decrypt` option.
+Datasets will then be stored plain at the target.
+* If you want to encrypt plain datasets when they are received, you should use the `--encrypt` option.
+Datasets will then be stored encrypted at the target.
+(Datasets that are already encrypted will still be sent over unaltered!)
+You are responsible for creating the target-path with encryption enabled.
+* If you also want re-encrypt encrypted datasets with the target-side encryption you can use both options.

 ## Tips

 * Use ```--debug``` if something goes wrong and you want to see the commands that are executed.
 This will also stop at the first error.